 925 11 St. S.E., 403-984-3365, thenashyyc.com

 Grab a seat at the large communal tables on National’s patio, where you’ll see people of all walks of life going down 17th Avenue S.W.
-It’s more than enough to keep you entertained while sipping on a pint from National’s extensive beer menu or snacking on a plate of red-hot wings or two-bite corn dogs.
+It’s more than enough to keep you entertained while sipping on a pint from National’s extensive beer menu or snacking on a plate of Frank’s red-hot wings or a grilled kielbasa sausage board.

 550 17 Ave.
 S.W., 403-229-0226, ntnl.ca